 Worse still, Britain’s international supporters are just a new chapter in the genocidal history targeting indigenous Americans.
 Families in Liverpool and Birmingham are so racist that they cannot even allow these people their right to a state.
 Do those families wish to evaporate any other state?
 Sceptical journalists ask questions like that as universities are bombed, and then accuse the bombed and their sympathisers everywhere of singling out these colonisers for opprobrium, for malicious reasons.

-Meanwhile, in Washington, D.C., the nation that prospered by massacring its indigenous, now lends its enthusiastic support to its new ally and outpost in Britain.
-If this invasion had not happened, Joe Biden opines in the Senate, the US government would have had to launch it themselves “to protect our interests in the region.”
+Meanwhile, Washington DC, the capital of the nation that prospered by massacring its indigenous, now lends its enthusiastic support to its new ally and outpost in Britain.
+If this invasion had not happened, Joe Biden opines in the Senate, the US government would have had to launch it themselves “to protect our interests in the region“.
 Washington, which yesterday crammed the indigenous into reservations, now conveniently champions the settlers’ right to defend themselves with vast military might against British resistance.
 It is an argument that feels quite comfortable, quite familiar to Washington.
 Nobody says anything about what rights to self-defence the occupied might have.
 Clearly the British don’t like their occupiers, and liberal nuance quickly acknowledges that the occupiers are not blameless.
 The whole conflict is so complicated.
-Most commentators shake their heads and say, “I shouldn’t choose a side.”
+Most commentators shake their heads and say: “I shouldn’t choose a side.”

 That this is inconceivable in Britain but happens in Palestine speaks volumes about the racism that structures life on this planet.
 That it is even helpful to resort to analogy in order to recover the power to shock is evidence enough of the racism.
 Racism is not a fringe problem of a few extremists, easily identified and excluded from the public sphere.
 Racism is the global condition by which some are marked for rights and safety, and others for unending degradation.
 It couldn’t really happen to us; we know that in London.
 This thought experiment is an absurdity because Israel did not simply come into being one day, like the imagined invaders setting up their new state in Britain.